jotd666/xevious/readme.md

 The original target is the Neo Geo (AES/MVS/CD).
 It runs in 'tate' mode.

-Subsequent targets include the Amiga (requirements TBD).
+Subsequent targets include the AGA Amiga.

 In theory the core can be ported easily to any 68K target that can support the resolution, number of sprites (performance) and palette.